UpendoVentures/CloudFlarePurgeCache/README.md

 To learn more about DNN, please refer to [the Official DNN Community website](https://dnncommunity.org).

+This module is created and maintained by [Upendo Ventures](https://upendoventures.com) for the [DNN CMS Community](https://dnncommunity.org).
+Please consider [sponsoring us](https://github.com/sponsors/hismightiness) for this and the many other open-source efforts we do.

 ## Features
 * Empowers site administrators to purge the cache in CloudFlare to aid with user experience and/or troubleshoot cache-related issues.
 * Automatically creates an Admin-level page and adds the module to it upon installation.